d0n601/CSUS-CSC153/Labs/Lab2/README.md

 ![FTK_Notes](./images/FTK_Notes.png)
 **Figure 7:** Completing evidence item information.

 Next we click to the Select Image Destination dialog box, click Browse and specify the location we're storing the image.
-Also, we lick to clear the Use AD Encryption check box.
+Also, we click to clear the Use AD Encryption check box.
 ![FTK_save.png](./images/FTK_save.png)
 **Figure 8:** Selecting where to store the image file.